DaalBot/Packages/api/README.md

 # DaalBot API (Wrapper)
 This is a wrapper for the DaalBot API.
 It provides a simple typed interface to interact with DaalBot's API.
 The API is built using TypeScript and is designed to be easy to use and understand.
-Note: This is currently using a as of yet unreleased version of the API, so some things may change.

 ## Installation
 ```bash